-The Vess A3120 ships with two ear brackets, one for the left side, another for the right.
-These attach at the front sides of the device housing.
+Ear brackets for rack installation are available as an additional purchase.
+These brackets attach at the front sides of the device housing.
 Once the brackets are securely attached and the unit has been properly installed in the sliding rail system, these handles can be used to pull or push the device out or into the rack system, while the sliding rails support the weight of the device.

-DO NOT lift or attempt to support the weight of the Vess A3120 using the handles on the ear brackets.
+DO NOT lift or attempt to support the weight of the Vess A3340P using the handles on the ear brackets.